-- go missing and are subsequently found in areas away from their home; - have been the victim or perpetrator of serious violence (e.g. knife crime); - are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection; - are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing.
+- Go missing and are subsequently found in areas away from their home. - Have been the victim or perpetrator of serious violence (e.g. knife crime). - Are involved in receiving requests for drugs via a phone line, moving drugs, handing over and collecting money for drugs. - Are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection. - Are found in accommodation that they have no connection with, often called a 'trap house or cuckooing' or hotel room where there is drug activity. - Owe a 'debt bond' to their exploiters. - Have their bank accounts used to facilitate drug dealing.

-Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office vii Modern Slavery and the National Referral Mechanism
+Further information on the signs of a child's involvement in county lines is available in guidance published by the Home Office.